Ambika-garg/HackMIT-21-Brain-Segg/README.md

 Created by us

-* Chirag
+* Ambika Garg

-* Ambika
+* Chirag Arora

-* Pranav
+* Eshaan Raj

-* Eshann
+* Pranava Seth

-if you loved what you read here and feel like we can collabrate to product some exciting stuff,or if you just want to shoot a question , please feel free to contact us on email linkednin Our other projects can be found here
+If you loved what you read here and feel like we can collaborate to produce some exciting stuff, or if you just want to shoot a question, please feel free to contact us on email LinkedIn Our other projects can be found here.